seanlilmateus/futuristic/README.md

 #Futures and Promises
-This is a rubymotion implementation of the future, promise pattern on top of Rubymotion/MacRuby Dispatch Module.
+This is a rubymotion implementation of the Futures and Promise pattern, on top of Grand Central [Dispatch](https://github.com/MacRuby/MacRuby/wiki/Dispatch-Module).

-Promise and Futures both transparently defer the execution of a block.
-Promises evaluate the given block if and when its result is first needed.
-Futures evaluate the given block optimistically in another [Dispatch::Queue](https://github.com/MacRuby/MacRuby/wiki/Dispatch-Module).
+##What are Future and Promises?

+> In computer science, future, promise, and delay refer to constructs used for
+> synchronizing in some concurrent programming languages.
+They describe an object
+> that acts as a proxy for a result that is initially unknown, usually because the
+> computation of its value is yet incomplete<[source Wikipedia](http://en.wikipedia.org/wiki/Futures_and_promises)>.

-##Future and Promose
+##Futures and Promises
 are objects holding a value which may become available at some point.
 This value is usually the result of some other computation.
-Since this computation may fail with an exception, the Future may also hold an exception in case the computation throws one.
+Since this computation may fail with an exception, the Future/Promise may also hold an exception in case the computation throws one.

 #Usage:

-on your Gem file
+in your Gem file

 ```ruby
 gem 'futuristic', :git => 'git://github.com/seanlilmateus/futuristic.git'

 ```
-###example using Promise
+###how to use Promises
 ```ruby
 def fibonacci(n)
   return n if n < 2